Color-magnetic correlations in SU(2) and SU(3) lattice QCD: Color-magnetic correlations in QCD

 In this paper, we investigate the field-strength correlation $g^2\langle G^a_{\mu\nu}(s)G^b_{\alpha\beta}(s') \rangle$, which is generally gauge-variant in QCD, and its analysis requires some gauge fixing.
 (As an alternative, one could consider a gauge-invariant quantity similar to that by linking the two field strengths with suitable parallel transporters \cite{MM94}.
 However, this method gives uncertainty regarding how to make the connection.)

 To investigate the correlation, we mainly use the Landau gauge because it is widely used due to its many useful symmetries, such as Lorentz, translational and global color symmetries.
-In Euclidean QCD, the Landau gauge has a global definition to minimize
+In Euclidean QCD, we define the Landau gauge so as to minimize the global quantity,

-by the gauge transformation \cite{MO87,ISI09,OS12,CMPS18}.
+via a gauge transformation \cite{MO87,ISI09,OS12,CMPS18}, which leads to the local gauge fixing condition $\partial_\mu A_\mu=0$.
+(Note that such a global definition cannot be applied in the Minkowski metric.)
 In this global definition, the Landau gauge has a clear physical interpretation that it strongly suppresses in total artificial gauge-field fluctuations associated with the gauge degrees of freedom \cite{ISI09}.

 Considering the nontrivial color-magnetic picture for the QCD vacuum, we investigate the following two types of color-magnetic correlation in the Landau gauge in lattice QCD \cite{STT25}: \begin{enumerate} \item Perpendicular-type color-magnetic correlation